Google Cloud Platform (GCP)#

 spec > app > configs > vss_chart > chart

-The name of the chart in case of a remote repo source.
+The name of the chart for a remote repo source.
 The absolute path of a local chart.

 spec > app > configs > vss_chart > version